Configure secure access with managed identities and private endpoints

 A Form Recognizer or Cognitive Services resource in the Azure portal.
 For detailed steps, see Create a Cognitive Services resource using the Azure portal.

 An Azure blob storage account in the same region as your Form Recognizer resource.
-You'll create containers to store and organize your blob data within your storage account.
+Create containers to store and organize your blob data within your storage account.

 An Azure virtual network in the same region as your Form Recognizer resource.
-You'll create a virtual network to deploy your application resources to train models and analyze documents.
+Create a virtual network to deploy your application resources to train models and analyze documents.

 Configure each of the resources to ensure that the resources can communicate with each other: